Drafting Tab

 Also, some cards might have a different cost that the written on the card, this is because in a real game, those would be played by less mana.
 For instance, sea giant is considered a 6-mana card for deck weight calculations.

-Drops - Only Patreon
+Drops - Patreon Only

 Instead of showing the data from the 8 mechanics you might prefer to track the ammount of 2-drops, 3-drops and-4 drops you have in your deck during the draft.
 To do so check the option Show Drops in the Draft section of the config tab.
 Either way all of them will always be shown at the bottom of the draft tab.